zoeyj3/2216_documentation/docs/format-diagrams.md

 ## Overview

-In this section, you will learn how to enhance your diagrams by formatting shapes, connectors, and labels.
-Formatting improves readability and visual clarity, making your diagrams more effective.
-You will explore grouping, styling, and modifying diagram elements to create a polished and professional appearance.
+This section will cover how to enhance diagrams by formatting shapes, connectors, and labels.
+Proper formatting improves clarity and ensures a professional appearance.
+You'll learn how to group, style, and modify elements effectively.

 ## Steps for Formatting a Diagram

 ### Group the Shapes

-Grouping shapes in draw.io allows you to move, resize, and format multiple shapes as a single unit.
+Grouping shapes allows you to move, resize, and format multiple elements as a single unit.

+To group shapes:

-1. Select the shapes you want top group by doing one of the following:
+1. **Select multiple shapes** using one of the following methods:

-    - Click and drag your mouse to create a selection box around the shapes you want to group.
+    - Click and drag to create a selection box around the desired shapes.

-    - Hold the Shift key and click on each shape individually to select multiple shapes.
+    - Hold `Shift` and click each shape individually.

-2. Once the desired shapes are selected, do one of the following:
+2. **Group the selected shapes** using one of these methods:

-    - Right-click on any of the selected shapes and choose Group from the context menu.
+    - Right-click and choose **Group** from the context menu.

-    - Press Ctrl + G (Windows/Linux) or Cmd + G (Mac) to group the shapes.
+    - Press `Ctrl + G` (Windows/Linux) or `Cmd + G` (Mac).

+3. **Ungroup shapes** if necessary:

-3. Ungroup the shapes (if necessary): Right-click on the grouped shapes and choose Ungroup.
+    - Right-click on a grouped shape and choose **Ungroup**.

 ![Group shapes](assets/format-diagrams/group-shapes.gif "How to group shapes together")

 ### Style a Shape

-Once you have finished adding all the shapes, connectors and labels, you can style your flow chart.
+Once you've added shapes, connectors, and labels, you can apply styles to improve visual appeal.

-1. Select a shape, or hold Shift down and click on multiple shapes and connectors to select many.
+1. **Select a shape** or multiple elements by holding `Shift` and clicking.

-(gif here)
-2. Add colours and style your shapes and connectors via the Style tab.
+2. **Apply styles** using the Style tab:

-- The style palette at the top of the Style tab changes both the fill and outline colour.
-Click the left or right arrows to view more styles.
+    - The **style palette** at the top allows you to adjust both fill and outline colors.

+    - Click the left or right arrows to view additional styles.

-(photo)
-- To set your own colour, click on the colour button next to Fill or Line, select a new colour or enter a hex colour code in the top text field.
+    - To set a custom color, click the **color button** next to *Fill* or *Line*, then choose a color or enter a hex code.

 ![Style shapes](assets/format-diagrams/style-shapes.gif "How to style shapes")

 ### Style a label

-You can change the text style of labels on the Text tab:
+Modify text styles for labels via the *Text* tab:

-- Select a different Font from the list.
+- Select a different **font** from the list.
-- Add Bold, Italics, or Underline.
+- Apply **bold**, *italic*, or **underline** formatting.
-- Change the justification to be left, right or centred.
+- Adjust text alignment (**left, center, or right**).
-- Click on the colour button next to Font Color.
+- Click the **color button** next to *Font Color* to modify text color.

 ![Style labels](assets/format-diagrams/style-text.gif "How to style labels")

 ### Style a connector

-You can also add colours and style your connectors via the Style tab:
+You can customize connectors in the *Style* tab:

-- The style palette at the top of the Style tab changes both the fill and outline colour.
+- The **style palette** modifies both fill and outline colors.
-- Style a selected connector to have arrows on both ends or no arrows.
+- Adjust arrow styles to have **arrows at both ends or none**.
-- To change the path of a connector, drag one of the waypoints into a new position.
+- To change a connector's path, **drag a waypoint** to a new position.

 ![Style connectors](assets/format-diagrams/change-path.gif "How to style connectors")